Richard-Musyoka/Beauty-Parlour-/Readme.txt

-How to run the Beauty Palour Management System (BPMS) Project
+How to run the Milestone Beauty Parlor  Project

 1. Download the zip file